skip to content

 • Give written feedback in typed format

-What is visual impairment?
+What is sight loss?

-• Registered partially sighted, which means the level of sight impairment is moderate
+• registered partially sighted, which means the level of sight impairment is moderate

-• Registered blind, which means a severe sight impairment where activities that rely on eyesight become impossible
+• registered blind, which means a severe sight impairment where activities that rely on eyesight become impossible

 • Finding, organising, transcribing and reading materials (reading speed may be slower than their peers, even when transcribed)